Adjusting to Life in the UK as an American Expat

 Final Thoughts

-What with so many of our everyday standards — speak, manners and humor — being slightly more different that I would have imagined but for the fact we do share a common language.
+What with so many of our everyday standards—speech, manners, and humor—being slightly more different than I would have imagined but for the fact we do share a common language.

-Yes, because British humor is sly, deadpan, snarky and frequently crammed into your plate of mashed without a warning sign in sight.
+Yes, British humor is sly, deadpan, and snarky, often presented unexpectedly, like being crammed into a plate of mashed potatoes without any warning.

 They might, because of formality and understated communication and deeply ingrained work-life balance.

-By paying attention to the right context, by observing tone and reading between the lines — and by accepting that “maybe” frequently means no.
+Americans cope with indirect British communication by paying attention to the right context, observing tone and reading between the lines, and accepting that “maybe” frequently means no.